robenkleene/design-references/blender/blender-nodes.md

 Three main nodes for working with coordinates:

 1. **UV Map**: UV mapping is projecting a 2D texture onto a 3D mesh.
 U and V refer to a coordinates space of the 2D texture, they mean X and Y, but are different to distinguish from those axes in 3D space.
+By default, the UV map contains the same information as the UV output from the `Texture Coordinator`, but it also allows you create different UV maps.
 2. **Texture Coordinate**
 3. **Geometry**